FlowIBR: Leveraging Pre-Training for Efficient Neural Image-Based Rendering of Dynamic Scenes: Method

 \subsection{Dynamics focused optimization}

 In the following, we will describe details of the process which will allow for optimization on a single GPU.
 For this we take advantage of the aspect that the optimization can focus on learning the scene flow, since the rendering has already been learned during pre-training.
-The general idea is to follow a coarse-to-fine approach \cite{park2021NerfiesDeformableNeural} in learning scene flow, focusing on eliciting a coarse scene flow at the beginning, and then refining it as training time progresses.
+The general idea is to follow a coarse-to-fine approach \cite{park2021NerfiesDeformable} in learning scene flow, focusing on eliciting a coarse scene flow at the beginning, and then refining it as training time progresses.

 \paragraph{Low-to-high number of source images:} Training starts with a low number of source images to initially learn the scene flow between close time steps.
-Once the scene flow has started to emerge, we steadily increase the maximum number of source images at pre-defined steps to also learn the scene flow between more distant time steps.
+Once the scene flow has started to emerge, we steadily increase the maximum number of source images at pre-defined steps to also learn more nuanced long-term dynamics.
 To keep a constant maximum GPU utilization, we adjust the ray batch size so that the total number of rays for all views remains constant, with a larger batch size in the beginning and then smaller batch sizes as the number of views increases.